Timeline: Main events in Tesla's history as a public company

 (Reuters) - Here are some of the key events in Tesla Inc’s (TSLA.O) turbulent history as a public company.

-June 29, 2010 - Chief Executive Elon Musk and team ring the Nasdaq opening bell as Tesla becomes the first car company to go public in the United States Ford Motor Co in 1956.
+June 29, 2010 - Chief Executive Elon Musk and team ring the Nasdaq opening bell as Tesla becomes the first car company to go public in the United States since Ford Motor Co in 1956.

 June 22, 2012 - Tesla delivers the all-electric Model S to its first customers at Tesla’s factory in Fremont, California.